-The FAN2356A is a highly efficient synchronous buck regulator.
-The regulator is capable of operating with an input range from 4.5 V to 24 V and supporting up to 6 A continuous load currents.
+The FAN23SV56A is a highly efficient synchronous buck regulator.
+The regulator is capable of operating with an input range from 7 V to 24 V and supporting 6 A continuous load currents.
+The device can operate from a 5 V rail ($\pm 10\%$) if V{IN}, P{VIN}, and P{VCC} are connected together to bypass the internal linear regulator.

-The FAN2356 utilizes Fairchild's constant on-time control architecture to provide excellent transient response and to maintain a relatively constant switching frequency.
-This device utilizes Pulse Frequency Modulation (PFM) mode to maximize light-load efficiency by reducing switching frequency when the inductor is operating in discontinuous conduction mode at light loads, while clamping the minimum frequency above the audible range with ultrasonic mode.
+The FAN23SV56A utilizes Fairchild's constant on-time control architecture to provide excellent transient response and maintain a relatively constant switching frequency.
+Pulse Frequency Modulation (PFM) Mode maximizes light-load efficiency by reducing switching frequency when the inductor is operating in Discontinuous Conduction Mode (DCM) at light loads, while clamping the minimum frequency above the audible range with Ultrasonic Mode.

 Switching frequency and over-current protection can be programmed to provide a flexible solution for various applications.
 Output over-voltage, under-voltage, over-current, and thermal shutdown protections help prevent damage to the device during fault conditions.
-After thermal shutdown is activated, a hysteresis feature restarts the device when normal operating temperature is reached.
+A hysteresis feature restarts the device when normal operating temperature is reached.